A First Step Towards Runtime Analysis of Evolutionary Neural Architecture Search: Runtime Analysis

 \section{Runtime Analysis}

-In this section, we analyze the expected runtime of the (1+1)-ENAS algorithm when using one-bit mutation and multi-bit mutation for solving the \textsc{Uniform} problem.
+In this section, we analyze the expected runtime of the (1+1)-ENAS algorithm when using \new{the local} mutation and \new{global} mutation for solving the \textsc{Uniform} problem.
 As the (1+1)-ENAS algorithm generates only one offspring solution in each iteration (generation), its expected runtime is just equal to the expected number $T$ of generations to reach the optimum, which is denoted as $\mathbb{E}[T]$.